 The United States Environmental Protection Agency requires that the City of Cumming report the results of all water quality analyses to the public on an annual basis.
-Download a copy of the City’s latest Drinking Water Quality Report by clicking here and going back to the Home Page.
+Download a copy of the City’s latest Drinking Water Quality Report by clicking here.
 This report includes the results of all chemical testing that was performed during the previous calendar year.
 In summary, the City has met and/or exceeded all of the requirements of both the state and federal governments.
 Specifically, the City is required to test your drinking water for nitrates, nitrites, sodium, fluoride, turbidity, trihalomethanes (THMs), total coliform bacteria, chlorine, total organic carbon, halo acetic acid (HAA5), copper, and lead.

 Believe it or not, the water in Lake Lanier is very clean.
 It is not safe to drink in it’s “raw” state, but the quality of our lake water is very consistent.

 Storm water runoff does affect the quality of water in Lake Lanier, the sole drinking water source for the City of Cumming and Forsyth County.
 Water is known as the “universal solvent” which means that many things, such as pollutants, are easily dissolved and carried away by water.
 During a storm event, rain water falls on your lawn, driveway, and roof and then eventually flows into streams, river, and/or lakes.
 The rain water carries with it substances such as fertilizers, lawn chemicals, brake dust, paint, gasoline, oil, soil, pesticides, herbicides, etc. into these bodies of water and eventually your drinking water.

 Be a good steward of our water resources by keeping these chemicals in a storage area and out of the rain.
 When you need to get rid of these types of chemicals or their containers, please dispose of them in a proper manner.
 Also, please do not over-fertilize your lawn!